 Please read the disclaimer.

 The first stage is the onset of true labor until the cervix is 10cm.
 The first stage is the longest of them all and is broken down into three categories.
+Which are early labor, active phase, and the transition phase.

 What does cervical dilation look like?
 Check out this nifty visual guide here.